 To call your friends in Bangladesh, you’ll need to use the international dialling code +880.

-Another Bangladesh attraction is the Sixty Dome Mosque, affirmed as a World Heritage Site by UNESCO in 1985.
+A famous Bangladesh attraction is the Sixty Dome Mosque, affirmed as a World Heritage Site by UNESCO in 1985.
 It’s the biggest mosque from the Sultanate period in Bangladesh.

 Khan Al-Azam Ulugh Khan Jahan, or simply Khan Jahan Ali, was a celebrated Sufi saint as well as the ruler of the southern part of Bangladesh.
 He built many mosques, madrasas, roads, and bridges in Bagerhat, Khulna, and Jessore.